Rokoko/rokoko-studio-unity-sample-project-outdated/README.md

-# Rokoko Studio - Sample project for Unity
+<h2 align="center"> Rokoko Studio - Sample project for Unity</h1>

+[Rokoko Studio](https://www.rokoko.com/en/products/studio) is A powerful and intuitive software for recording, visualizing and exporting motion capture.

+This sample project for Unity contains necessary means to get you started with your application.

+---

+## Documentation

-More info coming soon.
+Coming soon.

-# Feedback
+## Issues

-- File a bug in [GitHub Issues](https://github.com/RokokoElectronics/studio-unity-sample-project/issues)
+File a bug in [GitHub Issues](https://github.com/RokokoElectronics/studio-unity-sample-project/issues)

-# License
+## License

 Copyright (c) Rokoko Electronics ApS.
 All rights reserved.